First Solar: Market history

 Historically, First Solar sold its products to solar project developers, system integrators, and independent power producers.
 Early sales were primarily in Germany because of strong incentives for solar enacted in the German Renewable Energy Sources Act (EEG) of 2000 (cp.
 Solar power in Germany).
 Declines and uncertainty in feed-in-tariff subsidies for solar power in European markets, including Germany, France, Italy and Spain, prompted major PV manufacturers, such as First Solar, to accelerate their expansion into other markets, including the U.S., India and China.

 Beginning in December 2011, First Solar shifted away from existing markets that are heavily dependent on government subsidies and toward providing utility-scale PV systems in sustainable markets with immediate need.
-As a result, it now competes against conventional power generators, and has reduced its focus on the rooftop market.
+As a result, it began competing against conventional power generators, and has reduced its focus on the rooftop market.